illinois-cse/git-local-sp19/_episodes/04-changes.md

 > ~~~
 > {: .language-bash}
 > ~~~
-> * 005937f Discuss concerns about Mars' climate for Mummy (HEAD, master)
+> * 005937f Discuss concerns about Mars' atmosphere on electronics (HEAD, master)
-> * 34961b1 Add concerns about effects of Mars' moons on Wolfman
+> * 34961b1 Add concerns about effects of Mars' night on solar panels
 > * f22b25e Start notes on Mars as a base
 > ~~~
 > {: .output}